-- Bleeding, or ulceration of the stomach (mostly in the elderly)
+- Bleeding or ulceration of the stomach (mainly in the elderly)

 Patels says acetaminophen is tolerated pretty well by most people; the most common side effects include:

-Patel says, “Ibuprofen is safe to take in children 6 months and over.
+Patel says, “Ibuprofen is safe to take in children six months and over.
 Children 6 months and under can take acetaminophen for fever.
 Both medications are dosed in children according to weight.
-Regardless of age, both medications can be harmful if taken in excess.
+Regardless of age, both medicines can be harmful if taken in excess.

 “Acetaminophen should be used cautiously and under the supervision of your doctor if you have kidney disease.
-Ibuprofen, on the other hand, should be used cautiously by individuals that are elderly or have a history of clotting disorders, high blood pressure, or kidney problems”, says Patel.
+On the other hand, Ibuprofen should be used cautiously by individuals that are elderly or have a history of clotting disorders, high blood pressure, or kidney problems”, says Patel.